Shadovaine/LCLibrary/Linux_Directory_System/Linux_Directory.md

 # /usr

 ## Description: Stands for “user system resources.”  contains user binaries—programs and commands that are not required to boot the system but are used once it’s fully operational.
-These are the day-to-day tools you use to work, write code, edit files, or run applications.
+These are the day-to-day tools you use to work, write code, edit files, or run applications

 ## /usr/bin

 ## What lives in /usr/bin